kelleyblackmore/linux-boot-guide/README.md

 Step three: Make any requested selections regarding language, installation of third-party software and so on.
 Then choose your OS installation preference: alongside the existing OS or erase-and-install.

-After you make your choice, just sit back and wait while Linux does its thing.
 The installation might take some time

-Now that you're up and running, hit the comments and let us know which Linux distro you chose and how the installation went!